amoltkale/formula1-racing-visualization-dashboard/README.md

     └── index.html
 ```
 * `archive` folder has all the raw data files
+* `requirements` file shows the python modules to be installed.
 * `bar_chart_race`
     * has processed data needed for bar chart race and data preparation python notebook with .ipynb extension.
     * index.html and index.js D3js code.
 * `dashboard`
     * has processed data needed for dashboard and data preparation python notebook with .ipynb extension.
+    `config.ini` file has the access token for the MapBox map layer.
 * `streamgraph`
     * has processed data needed for streamgraph and data preparation python notebook with .ipynb extension.
     * index.html for D3js code.